 What is Considered Tranquilizing Medications?

 There are Two Main Groups of Tranquilizers: minor tranquilizers and major tranquilizers.
 Minor tranquilizers are anxiolytic drugs that treat anxiety symptoms.
-Major tranquilizers are antipsychotic drugs used to treat schizophrenia, bipolar disorder, and other mood disorders.
+Major tranquilizers are antipsychotic drugs.
+Antipsychotic drugs treat schizophrenia, bipolar disorder, and other mood disorders.
 Usually, when people talk about tranquilizers, they are referring to minor tranquilizers.

 The goal of tranquilizers is to suppress the central nervous system, alleviate stress, and help with sleep.
 These drugs are effective, but they are not without risk.

 - Benzodiazepines.
 These drugs treat anxiety, insomnia, panic attacks, alcohol withdrawal, and muscle spasms.
 Benzos are generally used for a month or so.
-Anything longer than this can cause dependence and brain damage.
+Anything longer than this can cause dependence.
+It can also cause brain damage.

 - Barbiturates.
 Barbiturates were once used to treat insomnia and anxiety, but they have been mostly replaced by benzodiazepines.

 - Antidepressants.
 Antidepressants boost serotonin levels in the brain to stabilize mood and treat the underlying depression.

 - Sympatholytics.
 These anti-hypertensive drugs decrease the body’s fight-or-flight response to relieve symptoms of Post-Traumatic Stress Disorder (PTSD) and Generalized Anxiety Disorder (GAD).